 Flavorful Baked Tofu

 Soy has been viewed with controversy in the US for years.
 The truth is, scientific evidence has shown soy to be beneficial and protective as a plant protein source for decades.
 Asian countries that consume soy as a normal part of their diet, have less incidence of hormonal cancers (such as breast and prostate) than countries that don’t.
 However, there is a caveat.
-Organic soy as a food, is metabolized differently than soy that is processed into protein powders or supplements.
+Organic soy as food is metabolized differently than soy that is processed into protein powders or supplements.
 Additionally, soy that is not organic may actually increase the risk of hormonal cancers.
 When I suggest for my patients to try organic tofu, as a form of plant protein, many say they don’t know how to cook it so it tastes good.
 There are some simple ways to prepare tofu to fix that problem!
 Here, I offer you a basic recipe for how to make tofu that you can eat as a snack by itself, or add to stir-fries, soups or, salad topper.
 Again, make sure your tofu is organic.
 I prefer to use tofu that is “extra firm”.
 I hope you enjoy this recipe as much as I do.